 What’s more romantic than a holiday stroll at Bentleyville?
 Hold hands and cuddle close as you walk through the lighted pathways with holiday music playing in the background.
 There are plenty of photo stops to take those romantic “usies”, plus you can roast marshmallows together by the fire and grab a cup of cocoa or coffee to keep the chill at bay.

 For romantic pre- or post-Bentleyville dining, make reservations at the Boat Club restaurant, located in the historic Fitger’s Complex, and then hop on the train to Bentleyville.
 This is by reservation only and runs on Saturdays.
-For other cozy dining options try the Apostle Supper Club, Bellisio’s, Hanabi or Lake Avenue Cafe.
-If it’s post-Bentleyville cozy you’re looking for, try Vikre Distillery, The Rathskeller or the False Eyedoll Lounge.
+For other cozy dining options try Bellisio’s, Hanabi or Lake Avenue Cafe.
+If it’s post-Bentleyville cozy you’re looking for, try Vikre Distillery, The Rathskeller or Black Water Lounge.

 If you’re looking to make a big impression, how about a helicopter tour of Bentleyville?
 Lake Superior Helicopters offers 15- or 25-mile tours where you can see the lights from a whole new perspective.